captini-org/pronunciation-score-icelandic/README.md

 When there are problems, please contact caitlinr@ru.is

-## Setup
+## To install

-Using a virtual environment is recommended.
-The following commands were used to install requirements in conda, but may change on different systems:
+A virtual environment is recommended.
+The following commands can be used to install requirements, but may change on different systems:
 ```
 conda create --name captinidemo python=3.10
 conda activate captinidemo
-conda install -c conda-forge montreal-forced-aligner=2.0.0rc6
 conda install -c conda-forge dtw-python
+conda install -c conda-forge pysoundfile
+conda install -c conda-forge kaldi
 conda install -c conda-forge transformers
+conda install -c conda-forge gcc=12.1.0
 ```
-If torch and soundfile were not automatically installed, add them as well.

-Cuda is optional, it can also run on CPU.
+Cuda is optional, this can also run on CPU.

-If you already have Kaldi, it may not be necessary to install Montreal Forced Aligner.
-Check `shutil.which("compute-mfcc-feats")`
-If it returns a valid path to run the kaldi tool (along with the other kaldi functions called in `captinialign.py`) then you might not need to install MFA.

 ## Scoring vowel length